Nowadays, in the world of guitar amplifiers, the choice is so wide to offer any configuration for every need.

-We are lovers of the “legendary tone” and we live to get it.
-So here come many solutions on the market that try to give us a bit of the legend that we longed for, enclosing in the size of a pedal.
+We are lovers of the “legendary tone”, and we live to get it.
+Here come many solutions on the market that try to give us a bit of the legend that we longed for, enclosing in a pedal’s size.

 In the jungle of power amps Pedals, one screams louder than many others.

 Today we will test it live and see if the premises will be supported by the facts.

 In addition to the 2 separate volumes selectable via footswitch, there are only two knobs available to sculpt your sound, Shape and, Gain.

 Shape: Adjusts the tonal response.
 Turning clockwise reduces mids and produces brighter tones.
 Turning fully clockwise ‘scoops’ the mids entirely.
 Turning anticlockwise increases the mids and smooths the treble.